“… hot spring facility with cave jjimjilbang, jade and elvan jjimjil rooms, oxygen room and the biggest open-air hot spring in the nation!”

 The above is what an ad on a spa brochure said.

 It enticed me.

 I’d heard Koreans often frequented community bathhouses.
 Why?

 For most westerners the notion of nudity and community bathing doesn’t spark positive excitement.
-The Korean bathing ritual (check out my ‘Naked in a Korean bathhouse‘ series) was steeped and steamed in a well-scrubbed mystery.
+Korean culture loves its bathing rituals (check out my ‘Naked in a Korean bathhouse’ series) and it’s steeped and steamed in a well-scrubbed mystery.